Code-Institute-Submissions/Akragas/README.md

 ## Design
 - ### Colours
-    - Shades of red to echo Sicilian identity (flag), but using duskier tones
+    - Shades of red to echo Sicilian identity (flag), but using duskier tones.
-    - A complimentary light dusky blue to emulate sky and sea
+    - A complimentary light dusky blue to emulate sky and sea.
-    - White and bright red for contrast and important sections (About) and well as UX (Buttons)
+    - White and bright red for contrast and important sections (About) and well as UX (Buttons).
-    - I am pleased with this revised colour scheme as I feel it pays homage to traditional tones yet makes a feature of the bright red which expresses the vitality that this ancient site still holds to this day
+    - I am pleased with this revised colour scheme as I feel it pays homage to traditional tones yet makes a feature of the bright red which expresses the vitality that this ancient site still holds to this day.
+    - Although I quite liked the bright red on maroon treatment for the timeline, I knew that accessibility was more important and so used higher-contrast cobination of white/grey on maroon.

 - #### Typography
     - Typefaces used are Lexend Peta for titles/headers and Open Sans for body text with Sans Serif as the fallback if fonts aren't imported correctly.
-    - Lexend Peta has a strong, wide face which expresses the epic and wide feeling of this historical site
+    - Lexend Peta has a strong, wide face which expresses the epic and wide feeling of this historical site.
-    - Open Sans is clean and compact which works well for blocks of text and also compliments Lexend Peta quite well
+    - Open Sans is clean and compact which works well for blocks of text and also compliments Lexend Peta quite well.

 - #### Imagery
+    - Imagery is vitally important for conveying the scale and scope of this archaelogical site.
+    - I was fortunate to source an image close to what I envisioned for the hero image.
+    - I felt that by using additional images such as the coins and map I could convey archealogical and historical aspects of the site.

+- #### Video
-    - Imagery will be vitally important for conveying the scale and scope of this archaelogical site.
-Video will be further uesful in showing how Akgrágas was believed to look when the ancient city was flourishing.
+    - Video is further useful in showing how Akgrágas was believed to look when the ancient city was flourishing.
+    - The 3D recreation video achieves so much in terms of communicating the ssize and scale of Akrágas at its height.

 - #### Wireframes
     - Desktop Wireframe: [View](https://github.com/charliekranz/Akragas/blob/master/assets/wireframes/Akragas-Wireframe-diagram-v1.pdf)<br>